-When drugs are being trialed for their effectiveness, there are typically several stages.
+When drugs or vaccines are being trialed for their effectiveness, there are typically several stages.
 Double-blind trials are seen as the most reliable type of study because they involve neither the participant nor the doctor knowing who has received what treatment.
 The aim of this is to minimize the placebo effect and minimize bias.

 Image Credit: AllaBond/Shutterstock.com